tuxology/tracevizlab/labs/101-analyze-system-trace-in-tracecompass/README.md

 - - -

 ### Task 7: Explore the Latencies Views

+*TODO: Filter the latency views with global filters to only see those of wget and tell something about it*

 Let's now open the ``System Call Latency Statistics`` under the ``System Call Latency`` analysis.